modal-inria/Kernalytics/doc/algoDesc.md

 # exec.Predict.main

-Essentially similar to exec.Learn.main.
+Essentially similar to `exec.Learn.main`.
 The main differences are:

 - the gramOpti parameter in algo.csv is ignored.
 Direct() is always used instead.
     - in prediction, the gram matrix has dimension (nObsLearn + nObsPredict) x (nObsLearn + nObsPredict), and usually each coefficient is used only once